 Trim – The trim functions similarly to the flashing in that it prevents leakage in areas where two roofing panels meet.
 It is, however, used mainly on the hip or ridge of a roof.

 To learn more about your roof, call Quality Assurance Roofing.
 You can reach us by filling out our contact form.
-We serve Lake Charles, LA, Springdale, AR, and Branson, MO.
+We serve Branson West, MO and Rogers, AR.